AP Chemistry Overview

 Our Rating: 4 / 5

 Barron’s AP Chemistry Flash Cards are a set of 500 physical flashcards covering chemistry definitions, forms, and structures organized according to the AP Chemistry main concepts (listed above).
-These flashcards pair well with the Barron’s AP Chemistry book mentioned above, but will work with any of the other resources (or on their own as a supplement to your course textbook).
+These flashcards pair well with the Barron’s AP Chemistry review book mentioned above, but will work with any of the other resources (or on their own as a supplement to your class textbook).
 Key features include:

 - Over 500 cards covering all AP Chemistry key topics.